informalsystems/quartz/docs/getting_started.md

 ```

 If using docker it will pre-configure a few keys and allocate funds to them.

+If building from source, you'll need to initialize the accounts yourself.
+See
+the guide on [setting up a CosmWasm chain](/docs/wasmd_setup.md) and then return
+back here.

 ## Local Testnet Without SGX